 Apache Maven 3.3.3 (7994120775791599e205a5524ec3e0dfe41d4a06; 2015-04-22T06:57:37-05:00)

 Creating New Apex Project

 After development tools are configured, you can now use the maven archetype to create a basic Apache Apex project.
-Note: When executing the commands below, replace
+Note: When executing the commands below, you can optionally replace

 Windows - Create a new Windows command file called

 newapp.cmdby copying the lines below, and execute it.
 When you run this file, the properties will be displayed and you will be prompted with

 Y: :; just press Enter to complete the project generation.
 The caret (^) at the end of some lines indicates that a continuation line follows.

 @echo off @rem Script for creating a new application setlocal mvn archetype:generate ^ -DarchetypeGroupId=org.apache.apex ^ -DarchetypeArtifactId=apex-app-archetype -DarchetypeVersion=RELEASE ^ -DgroupId=com.example -Dpackage=com.example.myapexapp -DartifactId=myapexapp ^ -Dversion=1.0-SNAPSHOT endlocal

 Linux - Execute the lines below in a terminal window.
 New project will be created in the curent working directory.
 The backslash (\) at the end of the lines indicates continuation.